kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 1. Go to the Home screen and activate Spotlight
 1. Search for a known employee, verify that *no* results appear

+This works great for a setting like the app has, what if you want to single out specific items to delete?
+Good news, there are two other APIs that give you finer tuned control over what is deleted; `deleteSearchableItemsWithDomainIdentifiers(_:completionHandler:)` and `deleteSearchableItemsWithIdentifiers(_:completionHandler:)`.

+The first will let you delete entire "groups" of indexes based on their domain identifiers while the second lets you narrow down to individual records based on their unique identifiers.
+This means that it is required that you use globally unique identifiers if you're indexing multiple types of records.
+This could be as simple as prefixing the record's Id with its type if you cannot guarantee the uniqueness across types, such as when you're replicating a database that uses auto-incrementing Ids. (e.g. "contact.123" vs "order.123")

+It is also very important to keep your indexes up to date with changes.
+For the Colleagues app you may have an employee that gets a promotion, changes departments, gets a new phone number, or even changes their name.
+To update indexed items you use the same method that you indexed them with in the first place, `indexSearchableItems()`.

 Great work!
 Once you've got all of the above working you can set the sample project aside.
-The next sections will discuss some best practices and advanced features of App Search.
+The next sections will discuss some advanced features of App Search.

 ## Private vs Public Indexing

-Depending on your app it might make sense to make a public index your content.
+Depending on your app it might make sense publicly index your content.
 This benefits both you and your users.
 For you, your content can be surfaced in results to iOS users who don't even have your app installed.
 This is a great way to gain new users of your app.
 The benefit for the user is that they discover new apps that might be of interest to them.
-For your existing users, your indexing gets better over time as Apple will rank your content as it is viewed and selected from search results.
+For your existing users, your indexing gets better over time since Apple ranks your content as it is viewed and selected from search results.

 By default all indexed content is considered private, this is also true for any content that you index using CoreSpotlight directly like you did in the Colleagues sample app.
 To make content indexed publicly you use the `eligibleForSearch` property on `NSUserActivity` by setting it to `true`.

 But it's not as cut and dry as it may sound.
 Apple has taken a few safe guards to protect both your user's data and the quality of their public indexes.
 In order for content to become public in Apple's indexing service, it must first be reported by an undefined number of unique users.
 Apple has not provided the exact numbers and putting any money on them doing so would probably be a poor bet.
+So until Apple provides a way of testing this directly, you will need to trust that this actually happens.

 The other approach for making content publicly indexed is using Web Markup which is covered in the next chapter.